BPDU Guard

 Verifying BPDU Guard Status

-To confirm BPDU Guard is enabled and active, use the following commands:
+To confirm BPDU Guard is enabled and active, we can use the show spanning-tree interface g0/2 detail command:

 SW2(config-if)# show spanning-tree interface g0/2 detail